Startup-Data/SatLunNeh/AI Parts/README.md

 ## ToDo:

-1- Scrap the Garbage and trash photo from google search results 2- make the Garbage database form 1 Step.
+1- Scrap the Garbage and trash photo from google search results:
+ 1-1.
+First try could be seen in [This Colab Page](http://colab.research.google.com/github/Startup-Data/SatLunNeh/blob/master/AI%20Parts/Yoututbe_scraping_by_colab.ipynb)
+2- make the Garbage database form 1 Step.
 3- Train the yolo for Trash detection.